Immigration Court Process, Including Appeals and Deportation Orders

 If you submitted your asylum application to the immigration court, you can call the immigration court hotline to check how many days are on your asylum “clock.”
 The clock measures the number of days that have passed since you submitted your asylum application (Form I-589) to the immigration court.

-Call the court hotline at 1-800-898-7180, press 1 for instructions in English, enter your A number, enter 1 to confirm your A number, enter 1 to confirm your name, and then enter 2 to learn the number of days on your clock.
+Call the court hotline at 1-800-898-7180, press 1 for instructions in English, enter your A Number, enter 1 to confirm your A Number, enter 1 to confirm your name, and then enter 2 to learn the number of days on your clock.
 This flyer explains how to call the immigration court hotline in more detail.
-You can also watch this video about the asylum clock.

 The immigration court can “stop” and “re-start” your asylum clock for different reasons.
 You would know that there is a problem with your clock if you call the immigration court hotline and the number of days does not seem correct, or the hotline says “there is no clock.”